overholt/firefox/browser/components/asrouter/docs/targeting-attributes.md

 ### `currentProfileId`

 The integer-valued identifier of the current selectable profile, as reported by `SelectableProfileService`, converted to a string.

+### `profileGroupProfileCount`

+The number of profiles in the current profile group or zero if either the feature is not enabled or the user has not created any profiles.

 ### `backupsInfo`